inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 **SUBMIT A JOB TO DATAPROC** <br>
-There are 3 ways to submit a job to Dataproc:
+There are 3 ways to submit a job to DataProc:
 1. Web ui
 2. Google cloud sdk
 3. Rest api